MomenF/Bmi_Calculator/README.md

 # Bmi_calculator
- this app for calculate the fats
+ This app for calculate the fats
+ For more info please contact me at : momenmfarid@gmail.com